JibbSmart/JoyShockMapper/README.md

 #### 6.1 DS4 bindings

-ViGEm also the ability to emulate a dualshock 4 controller.
+ViGEm also the ability to emulate a Dualshock 4 controller.
 This can allow you to use a switch pro as a DS4 in a game that has this support built in for example.
-Seeting the virtual controller to DS4 enables the use of these features as well.
+Setting the virtual controller to DS4 enables the use of these features as well.
 Take note that these names are aliases to the xbox names.

 * **New digital bindings**
 ```